 In the government-wide financial statements and proprietary fund in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities or proprietary fund financial statements.
 Bond premiums and discounts, as well the gain (loss) on refundings, are deferred and amortized over the life of the bonds.
 Bonds payable are reported net of the applicable bond premium or discount.
-The gain (loss) on refunding is reported as a deferred inflow/outflow and is amortized over the term of the related debt.
 Bond issuance costs are expensed in the year of issuance.